PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 $ mkdir /home/<YourNetID>/my-utilities      # if only have account on Adroit
 ```

 Once you have some scripts stored in this directory, you should put the directory under version control using git, for example.
 Note that you can use another name instead of `my-utilities` such as `bin` or `programs`.
-We suggest using `/projects` or `/tigress` since it can be reached from multiple clusters.
+We suggest using `/projects` or `/tigress` since those storage systems can be reached from multiple clusters.

 ### Update PATH